apache/beam/website/src/documentation/programming-guide.md

 ## <a name="coders"></a>Data encoding and type safety

-When you create or output pipeline data, you'll need to specify how the elements in your `PCollection`s are encoded and decoded to and from byte strings.
-Byte strings are used for intermediate storage as well reading from sources and writing to sinks.
-The Beam SDKs use objects called coders to describe how the elements of a given `PCollection` should be encoded and decoded.
+When Beam runners execute your pipeline, they often need to materialize the intermediate data in your `PCollection`s, which requires converting elements to and from byte strings.
+The Beam SDKs use objects called `Coder`s to describe how the elements of a given `PCollection` may be encoded and decoded.

-### Using coders

-You typically need to specify a coder when reading data into your pipeline from an external source (or creating pipeline data from local data), and also when you output pipeline data to an external sink.
+> Note that coders are unrelated to parsing or formatting data when interacting with external data sources or sinks.
+Such parsing or formatting should typically be done explicitly, using transforms such as `ParDo` or `MapElements`.

 {:.language-java}
 In the Beam SDK for Java, the type `Coder` provides the methods required for encoding and decoding data.
 The SDK for Java provides a number of Coder subclasses that work with a variety of standard Java types, such as Integer, Long, Double, StringUtf8 and more.
 You can find all of the available Coder subclasses in the [Coder package](https://github.com/apache/beam/tree/master/sdks/java/core/src/main/java/org/apache/beam/sdk/coders).